patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/forms/design.md

 * **Include critical secondary information as helper text.** Critical secondary information is information a user must have in order to provide the right input.
 For example, a user creating a name for a new asset may need to specify a unique name for that asset.
 Letting the user know this up front helps avoid unnecessary errors.

-* **Include background information/context as field-level help in an infopop.**
+* **Include background information/context as field-level help in an popover.**
-For example, you could use this type of help to define an unfamiliar term or concept that a novice user might not be familiar with. **Never hide critical information in an infopop.**
+For example, you could use this type of help to define an unfamiliar term or concept that a novice user might not be familiar with. **Never hide critical information in an popover.**

 * **Use natural language**
 Again, think of a form as a conversation with your user.
 No one wants to have a conversation with a robot.